Saturday, April 19, 2025

 Passion: Christ is anointed at Bethany.

-Gospel: Gift of Holy Ghost
+Gospel: Gift of Holy Ghost, Sacrifice and Increase

 Feast: Pentacost